tc39/proposal-smart-pipelines/readme.md

 // no topic reference.
 ```
 The same [early error rules][] that apply to any topic-style pipeline step apply
-also to topic-style bodies that are `do` expressions.
+also to topic-style steps that are `do` expressions.

 <tr>
 <td>

 As with all other [additional features][], Additional Feature BP is [forward
 compatible][] with the [Core Proposal][].
 This compatibility includes pipeline
-bodies that are object literals, which must be parenthesized.
+steps that are object literals, which must be parenthesized.
 ```js
 input |> f |> { x: #, y: # } |> g;
 input |> f |> { if (#) { x: #, y: # }; } |> g;